 - Taking internship must not extend international students’ visas.

 General Policies Common to all MS Programs in the Department of Pharmaceutical Sciences

 All MS students are expected to complete the degree requirements within two years if enrolled on a full-time basis, or within three to five years if enrolled on a part-time basis.
-If progress toward the degree is slowed or interrupted for personal reasons, the student so affected must petition the pharmaceutical sciences department graduate committee for an extension, detailing the anticipated time to completion.
-If an extension is approved, the student will be directed to meet with his or her academic advisor to devise a formal plan to achieve completion of the degree.
+If progress toward the degree is slowed or interrupted for personal reasons, the student so affected must petition the School of Pharmacy and Pharmaceutical Sciences Academic Standing Committee for an extension, detailing the anticipated time to completion.
+If an extension is approved, the student will be directed to meet with the graduate program director to devise a formal plan to achieve completion of the degree.

 Academic Honesty and Research Integrity

 The Department of Pharmaceutical Sciences has a zero-tolerance policy regarding academic dishonesty and violations of research integrity.
-It is each student’s responsibility to understand and adhere to Northeastern University’s Academic Integrity Policy.
+It is each student’s responsibility to understand and adhere to the School of Pharmacy and Pharmaceutical Sciences Code of Professional Conduct and to Northeastern University’s Academic Integrity Policy.
 Definitions of plagiarism, cheating, fabrication, falsification, unauthorized collaboration, and actions that facilitate academic or research dishonesty can be found on the Office of Student Conduct and Conflict Resolution website.
 The lack of knowledge of these definitions does not excuse the student’s responsibility for upholding them.
-Offenses of academic honesty and research integrity are egregious violations of ethical standards and may result in disciplinary actions including the student’s immediate dismissal from the graduate program.
+Offenses of academic honesty and research integrity are egregious violations of ethical standards and may result in disciplinary actions, including the student’s immediate dismissal from the graduate program.

 Master of Science Thesis Option